AbsaOSS/commons/README.md

         should equal ("{ a: 111, b: { v: 42 } }")
         (after being trimmed and whitespaceNormalized)
       )
     ```

+6. `CommonMatchers` - provides matchers, currently only URI matcher
+    ```scala
+      class MySpec ... with CommonMatchers {
+        it should "produce the correct URI" in {
+          val uri: String = ???

+          uri should equalToUri("file:///foo.txt")
+          // compares using java.net.URI`s equals method
+        }
+      }
+    ```

 # S3 Utils